elbiop/demo-repository/README.md

 </p>
 # Establishing connection with git-hub
 To establish comunination between GitHub and your local repository trugh git you neeed to download git credential manager

+# branching
+A branch is a tracking workflow preceding the main or "master" branch The workflow is the same for each branch but no branch can see the changes done to the other branches